MicrosoftDocs/sysinternals/sysinternals/downloads/pstools.md

 all the tools in order to tie them together into a suite of tools named *PsTools*.

-*Note: some anti-virus scanners report that one or more of the tools are infected with a "remote admin" virus.
+> Some anti-virus scanners report that one or more of the tools are infected with a "remote admin" virus.
 None of the PsTools contain viruses, but they have been used by viruses, which is why they trigger virus notifications.*

 The tools included in the *PsTools* suite, which are downloadable as a package, are: